wasadigi/Teaching-HEIGVD-RES/labs/02-TCPProgramming/README.md

 `HELP`    | The server retrieves the commands defined by the protocol version. | `Commands: [HELP, RANDOM, LOAD, INFO, BYE]` `RANDOM`    | The server randomly selects one of the students in its store. | `{'fullname' : 'olivier liechti'}`, where `olivier liechti` is the name of the victim.
 `LOAD`    | The server changes the state of the session and starts reading client data line by line until it gets a line with the `ENDOFDATA` string.
 Every new line is interpreted as the full name of a new student that is added to the data store.  | After receiving the `LOAD` command immediately returns `Send your data [end with ENDOFDATA]`.
 After receiving `ENDOFDATA`, the server sends back `DATA LOADED`.
-`INFO`    | The server retrieves the protocol version and the number of students currently in the store. | `{'protocol version' : '1', numberOfStudents' : 3}`, where `3` is the number of students currently in the server data store
+`INFO`    | The server retrieves the protocol version and the number of students currently in the store. | `{'protocol version' : '1', 'numberOfStudents' : '3'}`, where `3` is the number of students currently in the server data store
 `BYE`    | The server closes the connection.  | *No response*